-With over 30 years of operating cruises around the UK, this voyage conveys the multiple benefits of small ship cruising and is a celebration of the very best of what we offer.
-It is a wonderful opportunity to return to some of our favourite places to see some of the most beautiful scenery, meet some interesting inhabitants and learn more about both the past and present of the United Kingdom.
-Spring offers a wonderful portrait of life in our islands; our shores will become alive with colour, the birdlife will be in abundance and the countryside will be lush and inviting.
+Drawing on our considerable experience of operating cruises around the British Isles, we have devised this circumnavigation of the UK which offers a wonderful portrait of life in our islands.
+The voyage is a celebration of the very best of what we offer and it is a wonderful opportunity to return to some of our favourite places to see some of the most beautiful scenery, meet some interesting inhabitants and learn more about both the past and present of the United Kingdom.
 We will sail from Portsmouth and during our cruise visit remarkable places of great natural beauty, rich in wildlife and history.
-From the idyllic islands of Herm and St Agnes in the southwest with their crystal-clear waters and fine white sandy beaches to Unst, the northernmost inhabited island, we will enjoy the peace and tranquillity which these charming islands exude.
-During our circumnavigation and by making good use of the vessel's Zodiacs, we will visit many special places including Tresco's famous subtropical Abbey Gardens, St Davids, Britain's smallest city, and the Giant's Causeway in Northern Ireland.
-Highlights for the keen birders will include St Kilda, Skomer Island and Rathlin Island with their abundance of seabirds including puffins, guillemots, kittiwakes and the elusive Manx shearwater.
-Our final days will be spent along England's East Coast exploring
+From the idyllic Isles of Scilly in the southwest with their crystal-clear waters and fine white sandy beaches to Unst, the northernmost inhabited island and St Kilda, we will enjoy the peace and tranquillity which these charming islands exude.
+During our circumnavigation we will visit many special places including Tresco's famous subtropical Abbey Gardens, St Davids, Britain's smallest city, Derry, and the Giant's Causeway in Northern Island.
+Continuing on we explore Northumberland including Lindisfarne Castle, the charming seaside resort of Whitby and we will discover some of Suffolk's many highlights including the Anglo Saxon royal burial site at Sutton Hoo.